 - Multiple perspectives inform writing processes.
 The classroom is a shared space open for writing support from multiple, informative perspectives.
 Her approach encourages students to envision the composing environment as a collaborative (teams of two or more people) between teacher, student writers, peers and writing tutors all working in support of these prime goals:

-Writing Center and First-Year Composition.
-Xochime's dissertation study addresses theories that are influential in writing center and writing tutorial practices.
+Xochime's dissertation study addresses theories that are influential in the writing center and writing tutorial practices.
 Her study findings are applicable to the first-year composition classroom because she considers the writing processes through multiple theoretical traditions.
 For example, different theoretical traditions approach concepts in composition-such as voice, audience, invention and the role of the writer/author/rhetoric-through different perspectives.
-For instance, voice in the classical rhetoric tradition depends on training in argumentation and text structures; voice in the expressivism tradition supports a "motivating force and a source of empowerment" (Elbow); voice in the cognitive school tradition supports agency "through distinctive thought processes" (Flower and Hayes; Clark); voice in the positivism tradition aligns with modernist views of objectivity; and, collaborative models of learning (social constructionism, contemporary rhetoric/Berlin's socio-epistemic rhetoric) consider voice as subjective and socially constructed through contentious vocal currents, mediation, and negotiation in discourse communities.
+For instance, voice in the classical rhetoric tradition depends on training in argumentation and text structures; voice in the expressivism tradition supports a "motivating force and a source of empowerment" (Elbow); voice in the cognitive school tradition supports agency "through distinctive thought processes" (Flower and Hayes; Clark); voice in the positivism tradition aligns with modernist views of objectivity; and collaborative models of learning (social constructionism, contemporary rhetoric/Berlin's socio-epistemic rhetoric) consider voice as subjective and socially constructed through contentious vocal currents, mediation and negotiation in discourse communities.

 - Writing center scholarship

 - Composition and communication in the disciplines

 - Anglesey, Leslie, et al., eds.
 "Writing in the Core."
 Writing in the Core.
 Fountainhead Press, 2016, pp. i-vi.